The Perfect Score: Production

-In February 1998, it was announced Paramount had acquired the project from Caravan Pictures for a low six figures.
+In February 1998, it was announced Paramount Pictures had acquired the project from Caravan Pictures for a low six figures.

 Reception

 Critical response

-On Rotten Tomatoes, the film holds an approval rating of 16% based on 109 reviews, with an average rating of 3.8/10.
-The website’s critics consensus reads, "Neither funny nor suspenseful, this heist / teen flick also fails to explore its potentially socially relevant premise."
+On Rotten Tomatoes, the film holds an approval rating of 15% based on 108 reviews, with an average rating of 3.8/10.
+The website's critics consensus reads, "Neither funny nor suspenseful, this heist/teen flick also fails to explore its potentially socially relevant premise."
 Metacritic assigned the film a weighted average score of 35 out of 100, based on 25 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Slant Magazine critic Keith Uhlich called it an "MTV film that extreme right-wing moralists can be proud of, as it posits a quintessentially American world of racial, intellectual, and sexual conformity."
 Many compared the film unfavorably with The Breakfast Club, and many even called it a rip-off.
 Entertainment Weekly wrote the film off as being "like The Breakfast Club recast as a video game for simpletons."
 Likewise, Roger Ebert awarded the film two stars out of four, calling the film "too palatable.
 It maintains a tone of light seriousness, and it depends on the caper for too much of its entertainment value."
 Ebert's review went on to point out that The Perfect Score was given a wide release, but that Better Luck Tomorrow, a teen drama film that received much more acclaim, was given a very limited release.

 Box office

 The film opened in 2,208 theaters and grossed $4.8 million, making for a $2,207 per-theater average.
-Placing fifth over the weekend, the film saw sharp declines in following weeks and ended its domestic run with $10.3 million.
+Placing fifth over the weekend, the film saw sharp declines in the following weeks and ended its domestic run with $10.3 million.